 - There may be limits to what software your managed server hosting provider supports.
 It’s very important to discuss your requirements with them so you end up with a server which is right for the long-term.

 - Some managed server hosting providers will prevent you from changing fundamental settings.
 This is because they will manage those areas for you.
-It’s not usually a problem, but again, discuss your requirements to be sure.
+It’s not usually a problem, but again, if you have specific requirements, do your research before signing a contract.

 - There may be additional costs for exceeding data transfer limits, or for asking the managed server hosting provider to perform tasks which are not covered by standard technical support.

-In any case, remember that signing up for managed server hosting is a major decision.
-Although the initial outlay is nowhere near as much, it’s just as critical a choice as purchasing a new server to use on your premises.
+Remember that signing up for managed server hosting is a major decision.
+Although the initial outlay is nowhere near as much as buying a standalone service, it’s critical that you get it right.

 The right managed server hosting will bring lots of benefits to your business both now and in the future – so take time to make the correct decision.